SAP-samples/teched2025-DT266/exercises/ex04/README.md

 > [!IMPORTANT]
-> Prerequisite for this exercise is that you have implemented **three specific subsequent** changes:
+> Prerequisite for this exercise is that you have implemented the table buffering:
-> - Code change of exercise [2.1 - Coding Change for Reading the Supplements](../ex02/README.md#exercise-21-coding-change-for-reading-the-supplements)
-> - Code change of exercise [2.3 - Correction of the ABAP Code](../ex02/README.md#exercise-23-correction-of-the-abap-code)
 > - Activation of Buffering [4.2 - Use Table Buffering to Improve the Performance](#exercise-42-use-table-buffering-to-improve-the-performance)